'Marriage for all'? Swiss voters to decide same-sex marriage

 Even if the Swiss referendum passes, supporters say it would be months before same-sex couples could get married, due mainly to administrative and legislative procedures.

-Unlike in many other European countries, where elected lawmakers legalized same-sex marriages, Swiss voters are deciding because opponents qualified a public referendum on the matter after the national parliament approved legislation to give gay and lesbian couples full marriage rights. took steps to Swiss .
+Unlike in many other European countries, where elected lawmakers legalized same-sex marriages, Swiss voters are deciding because opponents qualified a public referendum on the matter after the national parliament approved legislation to give gay and lesbian couples full marriage rights.
 A similar referendum in Ireland in 2015 overwhelmingly passed.

 Switzerland's referendum process give voters a direct say in policymaking, and most voting is done through mail-in balloting.